 - Is your first priority comfort?
 If so, consider a gel insole.
-However, with all of the running and quick bursts required in pickleball, you should also look for a shoe with a thick sole to minimize impact with the court.
+However, with all of the running and quick bursts required in pickleball, you should also look for a shoe with a thick sole to minimize the impact on the court.

 - Keep track of when and where you purchased your shoes along with how much you paid.
 This will make it easier to purchase new shoes in the future.

-Several factors should be considered when determining how often you should replace your shoes.
+Several important factors should be considered when determining how often you should replace your shoes.

 - Are you someone who spends several hours on the court each day?
 If so, you will go thru a pair of shoes quite quickly.